-Campus Support Advisor (CSA) - The Campus Support Advisor is a trained SJU Administrator who serves as a confidential resource to survivors.
-The CSA will provide information on SJU procedures, discuss all remedies available to you, and facilitate referrals for other needs you might have.
+Campus Support Advisor (CSA) - The Campus Support Advisor is a trained St. John's University administrator who serves as a confidential resource to survivors.
+The CSA provides information on University procedures, discusses all remedies available to you, and facilitates referrals for other needs you might have.